Message from the Executive Liaison Committee

 Dr. Howard Ovens (Mount Sinai Hospital) and Dr. Kuldeep Sidhu (North York General Hospital)

-The Schwartz/Reisman Emergency Medicine Institute, established in November 2013 by a founding gift from our patrons, Gerald Schwartz and Heather Reisman is a partnership of Mount Sinai Hospital (now part of the Sinai Health System) and North York General Hospital and our Departments of Emergency Medicine in Toronto.
+The Schwartz/Reisman Emergency Medicine Institute was established in November 2013 by a founding gift from our patrons, Gerald Schwartz and Heather Reisman.
+The Institute is a partnership of Mount Sinai Hospital (now part of the Sinai Health System) and North York General Hospital and our Departments of Emergency Medicine in Toronto.
 Our vision is to advance the discipline of emergency medicine through the development of new knowledge (research) and translating that knowledge into practice (knowledge translation) as well as advocating for system improvement through better public policy.

-This has been a busy and successful year including the appointment of two new research chairs based at North York, the appointment of new Fellows based at Mount Sinai, including Canada’s first Fellow in Geriatric Emergency Medicine, as well as details of publications, grants, abstracts, and the stunning impact statistics from our “FOAMed” initiative (Free Online Access to Medical Education) “Emergency Medicine Cases” – literally millions of global downloads (and a sold-out, in-person course in January, to be repeated this winter – also ALREADY sold out).
+The reports that follow will detail a busy and successful year including: the appointment of a third research chair based at North York; the appointment of Dr. Don Melady as our Care of the Elderly Lead; the recruitment of a new clinician-scientist focused on Health Systems Research (Dr. Keerat Grewal, commencing July 2018); the recruitment of a clinician to North York with research ambitions (Dr. Rohit Mohindra); as well as details of publications, grants, abstracts, and the stunning impact statistics from our “FOAMed” initiative (Free Online Access to Medical Education) “Emergency Medicine Cases” – literally millions of global downloads (and another sold-out, in person course in January, to be repeated again this winter).